Maire Aunaste

-Maire Aunaste (née Ütt) is an Estonian journalist.
+Maire Aunaste (née Ütt; born November 7, 1953) is an Estonian journalist and politician.
+In 2015, she was elected to the 13th Riigikogu, representing the Pro Patria and Res Publica Union party.

 Early life and family

-Aunaste's father was Helmut-Endel Ütt and her mother's maiden name was Kalaus.
+Maire Aunaste was born Maire Ütt in Tartu.
+Her father was Helmut-Endel Ütt and her mother's maiden name was Kalaus.
 She is the oldest of three siblings; her youngest sister is actress Eva Püssa and the middle sister is Tiina Prentsel.

 Career

 She was an Estonian Television presenter for eight years, and a news reporter for Aktuaalne kaamera.
 For a total of 10 years, she hosted an Eesti Televisioon entertainment show Out With You, and Kanal 2's We.

 On 27 April 2005, in a poll published by the magazine Week, Aunaste was selected as the second best TV host with 626 votes, after Anu Välba, and before Eda-Ines Etti.